barrowsb/ese-650-rrt-star/README.md

 To run without visualization (as is done for the experiments in the *Results* section of our paper), simply changed the value of *plot_and_save_gif* in the *Task Setup* section of the script to *False*.

+In some rare cases, the goal will not be reachable.
+This could happen if the robot or goal become totally encircled or due to bugs in our obstacle rebounding logic.
+Given the random nature of the environment, we were not able to robustly test for all cases.
+If our implementation fails to find the goal after adding 100,000 nodes to the tree, for whatever reason, the script will terminate.

 ## File breakdown

 The bulk of the code is in the *Tree* class and the *Obstacle* class, in *Tree.py* and *Obstacle.py* respectively.